ietf-wg-cellar/flac-specification/flac.md

 instead of the mean.)

 The FLAC format has reserved space for other coding methods.
-Some possiblities for volunteers would be to explore better context-modeling of the Rice parameter, or Huffman coding.
+Some possibilities for volunteers would be to explore better context-modelling of the Rice parameter, or Huffman coding.
 See [LOCO-I](http://www.hpl.hp.com/techreports/98/HPL-98-193.html) and [pucrunch](http://www.cs.tut.fi/~albert/Dev/pucrunch/packing.html) for